erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 update and returns a constant.
 It is used here to measure plug-in framework overhead.

-The plug-in framework overhead is measured to 26.9 ns that matches `exsp` - `{exsp,next}` = 23.1 ns well, which is the same algorithm within and without the plug-in framework.
+The plug-in framework overhead is measured to 25.1 ns that matches `exsp` - `{exsp,next}` = 27.4 ns well, which is the same algorithm within and without the plug-in framework, giving another measure of the framework overhead.

-`procdict` is the default algorithm `exsss` but makes the plug-in framework store the generator state in the process dictionary, which here costs 32 ns.
+`procdict` is the default algorithm `exsss` but makes the plug-in framework store the generator state in the process dictionary, which here costs 28 ns.

-`{mwc59,procdict}` stores the generator state in the process dictionary, which here costs 13.2 ns.
+`{mwc59,procdict}` stores the generator state in the process dictionary, which here costs 12.5 ns.
 The state term that is stored is much smaller than for the plug-in framework.
-Compare to the above.
+Compare to `procdict` in the previous paragraph.